-Public Assistance (PA) Match applications were sent to all hurricane-affected School Districts and OCD-DRU has met and discussed the application process with several potential applicants.
-DRU and LRA personnel visited with representatives of the most heavily impacted districts to discuss the program and answer questions.
-No applications for PA match have been received to date.
-During the second quarter of 2007, OCD-DRU personnel continued worked with school districts to assist them in completing applications for funding.
+In March of 2007, PA Match applications were tested, finalized, and sent to all hurricane-affected school districts in April.
+OCD-DRU has met and discussed the application process with several potential applicants.
+OCD-DRU and LRA personnel visited with representatives of the most heavily impacted districts to discuss the program and answer questions.
+Although the match requirement has since been waived, OCD-DRU personnel continue working with school districts to assist them in completing applications for funding.
+On July 11, the Recovery School District submitted 18 applications for program funding, which are currently being reviewed and revised.
+In September, the contract between OCD-DRU and the DOE was submitted to Office of Contractual Review for final approval.